 The information on socio-economic background is sought in the application form, only for purposes of

 25% of seats are reserved for students domiciled in Karnataka and are offered to candidates who have

-11. Does Azim Premji University provide student accommodation?
+12. Does Azim Premji University provide student accommodation?

-12. What are the various kinds of student support at the University?
+13. What are the various kinds of student support at the University?